hasura/graphql-engine/docs/graphql/manual/auth/authentication/webhook.rst

 Introduction
 ------------

-You can configure GraphQL engine to use a webhook to authenticate all incoming requests to the Hasura GraphQL engine server.
+You can configure the GraphQL engine to use a webhook to authenticate all incoming requests to the Hasura GraphQL engine server.

 .. thumbnail:: ../../../../img/graphql/manual/auth/webhook-auth.png